 C. Eric Lincoln Theology & Arts Fellowship

 The C. Eric Lincoln Fellowship is a semester-long program that 1) provides funding to an undergraduate student for a sacred art project and 2) invites the fellow to broaden the reach of artistic expression at the Chapel.
 Applicants must be active students in good standing at Duke.
 The fellowship runs the length of the spring semester.
-The Lincoln Fellow is expected to produce a visual art exhibit to be displayed in Duke Chapel near the end of the spring semester.
+The Lincoln Fellow is expected to produce a visual art exhibit to be displayed in Duke Chapel.

 Chapel Choirs